 We decided to let go of our worries and give it a try.
 My son thus began studying at the school in Middletown.

 He quickly settled into the new environment and did not complain about not having time to play.
 In fact, he loved going to school and became more cheerful.
 Naturally he did not mind following the various rules at school.
 Every week the school has an assembly to set out the behavior expected of students as well as lessons on moral values tailored towards kids of different ages.
 The moral lessons build children’s character through teaching traditional Western philosophies, such as the theories of Aristotle and so on.
 As time went by, my son became more polite at home and learned to say sorry or thank you when interrupting us or asking for help.

 I told him a story about my son learning Chinese.
 As we are a Chinese family, we wanted him to learn our native language.
 But my son was not enthusiastic because his friends don’t speak the language.
 He went to a weekend Chinese school once and refused to go back.
 He said we were torturing him when we asked him to learn Chinese.
-At Northern Academy, the staff put him straight into the Level 2 Chinese class, thinking he must have some foundation in the language as he is Chinese and we speak the language.
+At the Middletown school, the staff put him straight into the Level 2 Chinese class, thinking he must have some foundation in the language as he is Chinese and we speak the language.

 But my son hardly spoke any Chinese then.
 The teacher downgraded him to Level 1 when he discovered that my son had trouble keeping up.
 After attending one class, my son wanted to return to the Level 2 class because he was happier there.
 I learned that Level 2 students were required to memorize the main book of Falun Dafa, Zhuan Falun.
 I went to see the teacher and asked him to give my son another chance.